-Here is another type of survey exercise, looking to see which reform measures have been set up in each municipality across 20 municipalities (Local Government Units, or LGUs) in Albania.
+Here is another type of survey exercise, looking to see which reform measures

 From the Institute for Democracy and Mediation in Albania (2016).

 Example 6: Provincial information from Local Government Auditors in the UK

 The UK's Local Government association leads on anti-fraud and anti-corruption efforts for all local authorities.
 Their overall analysis of the scale of the problem in the UK is that it costs local municipalities £2.1billion each year, divided as follows: